-Practitioners and scholars widely agree, that the idea of "smart cities" has reached a mainstream status in 2017.
+Practitioners and scholars widely agree, that the idea of "smart cities" has reached a mainstream status.
 North-American and Asian cities and communities have been the spearhead of this movement, with Europe closing in on the early movers especially since the end of 2015.

 While the term "smart city" is most frequently used, a range of other terms have been introduced by companies and institutions, such as "connected city", "resilient city", "senseable city" or "intelligent community".
 Other terms that are used frequently are "digital city" and "digital community".

 Generally speaking, all these terms are used for the same phenomenon.
 We will not deep-dive into defining the terms "smart" and "city" from a scholar's perspective, but rather from the one of a practitioner.
 When we talk about "smart city", we mean a paradigm of:

 UTILIZING THE CAPACITY OF A CITY/COMMUNITY TO CREATE AND ADOPT SOLUTIONS FOR OVERCOMING CHALLENGES AND SEIZING OPPORTUNITIES THAT HELP TRANSFORM "THE PLACE WE CALL HOME" TO A PROSPEROUS AND MORE LIVABLE PLACE FOR ALL STAKEHOLDERS.
 THE ECOSYSTEM OF IMPLEMENTED SOLUTIONS IS WHAT DEFINES HOW SMART A CITY/COMMUNITY IS..